Prerequisites

 Add the Mem0 marketplace:

-The fastest way to connect Codex to Mem0 — no plugin, no marketplace.
-Add to~/.codex/config.toml:
+The fastest way to connect Codex to Mem0 needs no plugin or marketplace.
+Add the MCP server with a single command:~/.codex/config.toml:

 MEM0_API_KEY is exported in the shell you launch Codex from, then restart Codex.